 Web deploy can be used to upload a site developed through Visual Studio to the web server.
-Using web deploy can help avoid issues like missing assemblies that might occur when uploading a Visual Studio project via FTP.
-Note that the steps below are for Visual Studio 2017.
-Additional information relating to Deployment Mode in Core
+Using web deploy can help avoid issues like missing assemblies that might occur when uploading a Visual Studio project through FTP.
+Note that the steps below are for Visual Studio 2019 and 2022.
+Additional information regarding Deployment Mode in Core

 Set up a publish profile

 In Visual Studio, right click the project and select Publish from the menu.

 Select Web Server (IIS) as the publish target, then Next.

 Select Web Deploy as the Specific Target, then Next.